 This font evokes writing with a thick-tipped Sharpie.
-It’s eye-catching and works well for a bold title or header.
+It s eye-catching and works well for a bold title or header.
 Think of a fashion or beauty blog.
-Pair Permanent Marker with a minimalistic san-serif font, like Rambla.
+Pair Permanent Marker with a minimalistic sans serif font, like Rambla.

 This font is unicase design (either all upper or all lower, not a combination of the two) and gives a modern and fresh feel to your design.
 While it reads well as copy text, it can also be used as the font for a single-word logo with graphic elements around it.

 Another brushy, hand-drawn font, Desyrel looks slightly more unique, as if an eccentric, creative person with quirky handwriting quickly sketched it.
 If you want a bold CTA or proclamation, Desyrel is a winner.
-For a subtext, Exo contrasts well.
+As a companion subtext font, Exo contrasts well.

-Another multifaceted font, Lustria is a refined serif font, that works with body text.
-However, its subtle yet stylized serifs also create an elegant feel when used in large-sized format.
-Ty combining Lustria with Lato; the two fonts look similar, but they’re slight differences complement one another.
+Another multifaceted font, Lustria is a refined serif font that works well as body text.
+However, its subtle yet stylized serifs also create an elegant feel when used for headings and subheadings.
+Achieve a complete look by combining Lustria with Lato - the two fonts look similar, but their slight differences complement one another well.

 Fonts elicit feelings.
 When creating your own marketing materials, think carefully about the tone you want to portray and how your fonts can bring that to your design.
 The right fonts will make for an effective and eye-catching design and reinforce your message.